SquareGPS/navixy-api/docs/backend-api/resources/tracking/zone/index.md

 | default_radius | Optional.
 Radius for point, default is 100. | int |

 If 'file_id' is set – 'batch' parameter will be ignored.

 For `batch` parameter:
-    address - required if no coordinates specified. lat - required if no address specified. long - required if no address specified.
+* address - required if no coordinates specified.
+* lat - required if no address specified.
+* long - required if no address specified.

-#### examples
+#### example

 === "cURL"

     ```shell
     curl -X POST '{{ extra.api_example_url }}/zone/batch_convert' \
         -H 'Content-Type: application/json' \
         -d '{"hash": "22eac1c27af4be7b9d04da2ce1af111b", "batch": "Geofence for test Karlsplatz, 2"}'
     ```

 #### response